-Jitbit Software (Jitbit) provides Jitbit.com and its related hosted applications (Hosted Helpdesk, Hosted CRM etc.) subject to your compliance with the terms and conditions (“Terms of Service”) set forth below.
+Jitbit Software (Jitbit) provides Jitbit.com and its related hosted applications (like the Hosted Helpdesk) subject to your compliance with the terms and conditions (“Terms of Service”) set forth below.
 Please read the following carefully.

 Jitbit reserves the right to update and modify the Terms of Service at any time without notice.
 New features that may be added to the Service shall be subject to the Terms of Service.
 Should you continue to use the Service after any such modifications have been made, this shall constitute your agreement to such modifications.
 You may always view the most recent copy of the Terms of Service here: https://www.jitbit.com/tos/